-The Stryker hip replacement lawsuit involves the LFIT Anatomic V40 femoral heads utilized in the Stryker Accolade, and also the Rejuvenate and ABG II hip modules.
+The Stryker hip lawsuits involve the LFIT Anatomic V40 femoral heads utilized in the Stryker Accolade, and also the Rejuvenate and ABG II hip modules.

 The LFIT Anatomic heads manufactured before 2012 are experiencing a high failure rate, and the company has issued a voluntary recall of the medical devices.
 The defect can result in immense pain, mobility issues, broken bones, cobalt poisoning, chromium toxicity, metallosis, and complete hip revision surgery.